Last Updated 18/01/2017

 Created by Head of Women’s Sport and Lifestyle Emma Lax and freelance journalist and writer, Charlotte Thomas, LUNGES AND LYCRA is a blog aimed at ‘girls who like sweating, fitness and the odd nip of gin’.
 The blog came from their inspiration by London 2012 and a growing frustration with male dominated sports magazines, and now attracts a regular readership.
 LUNGES AND LYCRA shares a variety of fitness advice, ranging from tips on running and yoga, to a roundup of fitness events, as well as class and workout reviews.

 After becoming a first-time father, Paul Stainthorpe created Father Fitness to document his personal fitness journey.
 Through exercising using a range of different techniques over the years, Paul now posts advice based on experience and research, to help others achieve their health goals.
 Father Fitness is a useful resource for learning about the best nutrients to include in your diet and training programme, pre and post work out tips, getting out and exercising with children, and motivational words of advice to help you make small changes which drastically contribute to your fitness and health.

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.

 Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
-Profiles of these fitness and excercise blogs and their authors can be found in the Vuelio Media Database
+Profiles of these fitness and exercise blogs and their authors can be found in the Vuelio Media Database.

 Other Blog Rankings